open-telemetry/opentelemetry-js-contrib/packages/opentelemetry-browser-extension-autoinjection/README.md

 Click on `Save & Reload`, check the developer toolbar to see how spans being are printed to the console and being sent to your collector:

 ![This image shows spans being printed into the console of the developer toolbar for opentelemetry.io](./images/console.png)

+### Usage with OTLP

+If you'd like to export your telemetry to an OTLP endpoint (i.e. [collector](https://github.com/open-telemetry/opentelemetry-collector)) you might run into issues with [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/) (CSP) and [Cross-Origin Resource Sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) (CORS).

+To work around CSP you need another browser extension, that allows you to disable CSP for your targeted website.

+To work around CORS you need your OTLP endpoint to provide you with the right headers.
+To help you with that you find a `docker-compose.yml` in [./server] that starts a nginx, OTel collector and jaeger instance for you.
+You can leverage that example to get your own installation up and running.

 ## Known Limitations